SAP-samples/logistics-business-network-integration/README.md

 2) In the SAP Store via Hyperlink[ here](https://www.sapstore.com/solutions/46401/SAP-Logistics-Business-Network%2C-B2B-test-tenant)
 3) Via URL: https://www.sapstore.com/solutions/46401/SAP-Logistics-Business-Network%2C-B2B-test-tenant

+#### D. Configuring the B2B test tenant

+(Joy/Ravish)

+### 2.1) Requesting a technical user

+For all the LBN provider APIs (inbound to LBN), when you call our endpoint, you would need to  procure an OAuth 2.0 client ID and secret.
+This can be procured by reporting an incident.
+Use the application component SCM-LBN-INT in [sap support portal](https://support.sap.com/) Please mention the LBNID created for you account.
+To know the LBN ID, login to SAP LBN  and open the business profile tile.

 ## 3.)
 Integrate with SAP LBN APIs

 ![](Upload/3.png)

-You may use this [sample payload](Upload/SamplePayload/) to build your mappings and endpoints.
+You may use these [sample payloads](Upload/SamplePayload/) to build your mappings and endpoints.

-When the APIs are ready, you can configure the endpoints to our test landscape.
+Once your APIs are ready, you can configure the endpoints to our test landscape.
 To configure them, you will have to login to SAP LBN and maintain your endpoints that SAP LBN needs to call.
 You may refere to this [video](https://video.sap.com/media/t/1_igc0uy3u) to view how to setup outbound connections and inbound connections.

-For all the LBN provider APIs(inbound to LBN), when you call our endpoint, you would need to  procure an OAuth 2.0 client ID and secret.
-This can be procured by reporting an incident.
-Use the application component - SCM-LBN-INT in [sap support portal](https://support.sap.com/) Please mention the LBNID created for you account.
-To know the LBN ID, login to SAP LBN  and open the business profile tile.

-The OAuth Id will be needed by you to call our endpoint for all the provider APIs.
+The OAuth Id and secret that you requested earlier, will be needed by you to call our endpoint for all the provider APIs.

-The [LBN endpoint](https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h) that you need to call.
+This the [LBN endpoint](https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h) that you need to call.

+(Joy/Ravish)

 During this step, SAP will invite your test tenant to a dummy shipper tenant for test puruposes.
-You would have to accept the invitation by logging in to you LBN tenant and navigating to Manage Invitation tile.
+You would have to accept the invitation by logging in to you LBN tenant and navigating to Manage Invitation tile. ?

 Below [application link](https://help.sap.com/viewer/185742008f2c477ca789b93675b0ec6c/LBN/en-US/011fbcd85017450587389c4a10190077.html) help will guide you on how to configure your endpoint in our app.

 ## 4.)
 Testing